mshuffett/dotfiles/README.markdown

 ## todo

-- add instalation of necessary powerline fonts
+- add instalation of necessary powerline fonts note: for some reason menlo doesn't seem to work but Meslo LG S DZ 13 works fine.
 - add instalation of solarized